 How Black Sails Blends Fiction & Real History

 Treasure Island was one of my favourite works of fiction when I was a child.
 Admittedly my first exposure to the tale was via the Muppets movie adaptation.
 However, once I did read the Robert Louis Stevenson book it inspired a fascination with sailing and pirates that followed me to adulthood.
 This is why Black Sails has become one of my most re-watched TV shows in the last few years.
-This blog will look at how Black Sails blends Fiction & real history to create a realistic and compelling watch.
+This blog will look at how Black Sails blends fiction and real history to create a realistic and compelling watch.
 Perfect for anyone with an interest in sailing.

 How Black Sails Blends Fiction & Real History